contractautomataproject/ContractAutomataLib/README.md

 computing the partial order of products and the canonical product.
 It is
-also used  for computing the the union of the orchestrations of the canonical products (i.e. orchestration of the service product line).
+also used  for computing the the union of the orchestrations of the canonical products (i.e., orchestration of the service product line).
 The package also contains, under the class `Product.java`, the Partial Order Generation from a `*.prod` file, computed when the product